Zimbabwe’s opposition alleges ‘gigantic fraud’ in vote that extends the ZANU-PF party’s 43-year rule

 The 2023 election results were released around 11.30 p.m.
 Saturday night at the official results center in Harare, taking many by surprise.
 They came just 48 hours after polls closed in the delayed elections, when election officials had planned to announce the results five days after voting ended.

-“We reject any results hastily assembled without proper verification,” said Promise Mkwananzi, a spokesperson for Chamisa’s CCC party, minutes after the results were announced.
+“We reject any results hastily assembled without proper verification,” Promise Mkwananzi, a spokesperson for Chamisa’s CCC party, said minutes after the results were announced.
 “We will advise citizens on the next steps as the situation develops.”

 While the outcome likely will be closely scrutinized, Chamisa’s party didn’t immediately announce if it would challenge them through the courts.
 Chamisa challenged his 2018 election loss to Mnangagwa, but that was rejected by the Constitutional Court.